This is a follow-up to the previous post The Case For High Intensity Training Seems to be Getting Weaker.

 - I see the choice between Heavier Weight or More Volume as 2 paths that will both lead to gains.
 Some will respond better to Heavy and some better to Volume.
 My intuition tells me that I need Volume now.
 Not a lot, just more.
 I’ve very likely been untraining for years as I’ve danced around knee injuries.

-- Going Heavier, unless you are super careful with exercise selection, form, and recovery times, may lead to increased risk of injury.
+- Going Heavier, unless you are super careful with exercise selection, form, and recovery times, may lead to an increased risk of injury.
 Certainly in the compound movements.
 Being sidelined is the worst path for long-term gains.

 - I can’t prove this, but I suspect that recovery time is less for Volume workouts than going Heavy.
 So I could likely do 3 Volume workouts a week or 2 Heavy.
 If I was still 24, those numbers might be the same.
 And I’m guessing that I’ll benefit a bit more from the 3 Volume path.
 For now.